alexbrymer/juncture-site/README.md

 ### 1. Create a copy of the Juncture site template

 First, ensure that you have signed into your Github account.
-Then, navigate to the Github repository containing the Juncture site template repository at https://github.com/JSTOR-Labs/juncture-site.
+Then, navigate to the Github repository containing the Juncture site template repository at [https://github.com/JSTOR-Labs/juncture-site](https://github.com/JSTOR-Labs/juncture-site).
 At the top-right of this page press the
-_Fork_ button.  _Forking_ a repository creates an exact copy in your personal Gitnub account.
+_Fork_ button.  _Forking_ a repository creates an exact copy in your personal Github account.
 The copy will be created with the same repository name as the original (in this case, _juncture-site_) but can easily be changed in the copied version.

 ### 2. Update site configuration file